* Hedge funds reverse bets against stocks

-NEW YORK, Sept 21 Many U.S. hedge funds that have lagged the stock market rally in 2012 are now buying riskier stocks and commodities - and using more borrowed money - in an effort to play catch-up.
+NEW YORK, Sept 21 Many U.S. hedge funds that have the lagged the stock market rally in 2012 are now buying riskier stocks and commodities - and using more borrowed money - in an effort to play catch-up.

 Funds have cut cash holdings and reversed broad bets against the surging market.
 If the shift in the $2 trillion hedge fund industry continues, it could drive asset prices even higher.